Chandannagar: Bishalakshmi temple

-The oldest Jagaddatri Puja of Chandannagar.
-The Goddess is known as "Adi Maa".

 Cultural calendar

 In the month of Shravan, Bhuvaneshwari Puja is held at Hatkhola for a month.

 During the month of November, 10 days after Diwali, Jagaddhatri Puja is held citywide including the neighbouring towns of Bhadreswar and Mankundu.
 These idols are almost 3 times taller than the Durga Puja held in Kolkata.
 From Panchami until Dashami the whole region lights up, bedecked with lights of Chandannagore's local manufacturers.
 From Dashami night until the next dawn, all the major puja committees bring their idols with a theme to the world's largest procession after Rio's Samba festival.
 Some of the oldest pujas here range from over 300 (Adi Maa) to 150 years.

 Transport

 Road

 Chandannagore is 37 km by road from Kolkata via State Highway 6/ Grand Trunk Road (which runs through the middle of the city) or Delhi Road (which runs through the western limit of the city).
 Private Bus number 2 (Chunchura Court - Dakshineswar) plies through Chandannagar along Grand Trunk Road.
 A newly built overbridge above the railway tracks makes easy to connect East and West parts of Chandannagar City.
 Taxis and private cars are easily available between Kolkata and Chandannagar.